hellstorm-software/KultCraft/KultCraft/Space.md

 --—-
-This dimension is meant to be more of an exploration zone than a true survival zone.
+This dimension is meant to be more of an exploration zone than a true survival zone, as it mostly exists to allow for the construction of Endlantis while also allowing the ender dragon to be fought.